-ECOtas has undertaken a wide range of ecological consultancy services for a number of clients from the public and private sectors in Tasmania.
+ECOtas undertakes a wide range of ecological consultancy services for a number of clients from the public and private sectors in Tasmania including the residential (single lots to new subdivisions), ecotourism, primary production (agriculture, irrigation schemes, dams, etc.), mining (mines, quarries, borrow pits, etc.), forestry, reserves and on-ground natural values planning and implementation (weed and hygiene planning).
 Some examples of the type of ecological assessments undertaken by ECOtas are described below.

 A short section of disused firetrail in the Ridgeway Park area required upgrading.
 Hobart City Council had already obtained a permit to disturb threatened plants (Austrodanthonia induta, a species of rare wallabygrass – now known as Rytidosperma indutum) but needed to meet reporting obligations under that permit.
 A detailed assessment of the trail and fringing forest was undertaken to provide a count of the number of plants likely to be disturbed.